jeffmacd/pyqbclient/README.md

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Whether or not we consult the Client's DataFrame for merge values.

 \
-Uploads files to the given field based on a value in a unique field.
+Uploads files to the given file field based on a value in a unique field.
+When called, will create a dictionary using the supplied unique field and built in Record ID# to facilitate the upload. try_internal will attempt to use the Client's DataFrame before resorting to downloading from the table.

+\
 Example usage below

 ```